Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 PALLAS poster at AbSciCon 2026

-As an NSF Graduate Research Fellow, I serve as Executive Secretary on NASA's Habitable Worlds and Exoplanet Research Program review panels, peer-review for the Planetary Science Journal, and coach incoming GRFP applicants through Purdue's Office of Graduate School and Professional Studies after winning my own.
+As an NSF Graduate Research Fellow, I have served as Executive Secretary on NASA review panels for Habitable Worlds and the Exoplanets Research Program, I peer-review for the Planetary Science Journal, and I coach incoming GRFP applicants through Purdue's OGSPS fellowships office after winning my own.

 Selected Projects